IPAY SHOWCASE 2016

-Selected Showcase Artists are responsible for transportation to, from, or within Philadelphia to the designated venue, for accommodations and per diem while in Philadelphia or en route for artistic, technical, and representative's personnel; for any production or display materials; for transportation or storage of freight; and for proper visas and documentation for legal performance of Company's show.
+Transportation to, from, or within Montreal to the designated venue, accommodations and per diem while in Montreal or en route for artistic, technical, and representative's personnel; production or display materials; transportation or storage of freight; and visas if applicable.

 If you are selected to showcase, company or company's agent or manager must have an exhibit booth, which is an additional cost.